edwardshturman/cs110/in_class/week4/README.md

 ![part2.png](assets/part2.png)

 ### Part 3: Classifying an individual's age

+Using logical operators, write a program `classify_age.py` that asks the user to enter a person's age.
+Then, the program should display text indicating whether the person is an infant, a toddler, a child, a teenager, an adult, or a senior.
+It should display it just like this: `'This person’s age category: x'`, where x is the person’s age category based on the following guidelines:

+- If less than 1 year old, the person is an infant.
+- If at least 1 year old but younger than 3, the person is a toddler.
+- If at least 3 years old but younger than 13, the person is a child.
+- If at least 13 years old but younger than 18, the person is a teenager.
+- If at least 18 years old but younger than 65, the person is an adult.
+- If 65 or older, the person is a senior.

 ```python
 age = float(input('What is the person\'s age? '))  # Normally would be type int but set to float to account for months